At Magento BI, our goal is to provide stellar customer service, safeguard your data, and give you the know-how you need to make data-driven decisions.

 How do I submit a ticket?

-You can submit a ticket to our Support team by clicking the Submit a ticket link at the top of the page or the Contact Support link in the footer.
+You can submit a ticket to our Support team by clicking the Submit a ticket link at the top of the page.
 We recommend checking out our Ticket Guidelines before you reach out to us to make sure all the necessary information is in your initial submission.